-Majority Don't Want Roe V. Wade Overturned
+Majority Don't Want Roe v.
+Wade Overturned

 Americans Don't Think Trump Is Tough Enough On Russia, Poll Finds

-Top of mind for liberals and conservatives is the fate of Roe v.
+On the top of the minds of both liberals and conservatives is the fate of Roe v.
 Wade and abortion rights.
-Legal experts familiar with Kavanaugh's writing believe he might not vote to outright overturn Roe but use a scalpel to winnow abortion rights.
+Legal experts familiar with Kavanaugh's writing believe he might not vote to outright overturn Roe but could use a scalpel to winnow abortion rights.

-Abortion rights is often seen as a women's rights issue, but women view abortion very differently depending on their party.
+Abortion rights is often seen as a women's issue, but they view abortion very differently depending on their party.

-Democratic women largely want to expand abortion rights, with 54 percent wanting to either make abortion legal under any circumstance or reduce some of the restrictions put in place.
+Democratic women largely want to expand abortion rights, with 54 percent wanting to either make abortion legal under any circumstance or to reduce some of the restrictions put in place.
 Democratic men are actually, according to the poll, the most likely to say they want to make abortion legal under any circumstance (35 percent).

-The group most ardently in support of outright overturning Roe, according to the poll, is Republican women, who often fuel anti-abortion rights activism.
+The group most ardently in support of outright overturning Roe, according to the poll, is Republican women, who often fuel anti-abortion-rights activism.
 More than 4 in 10 (43 percent) of Republican women want Roe overturned.
-Another 36 percent of Republican women want more restrictions added to abortion rights.
+Another 36 percent of Republican women want restrictions added to abortion rights.

-As for Kavanaugh, he's not much of a factor in people's voting at this point, except among activists.
-The poll shows a real lack of consensus on Kavanaugh, with Americans split on whether they'd be more likely to vote for a candidate who supports him (31 percent) or opposes him (33 percent).
+Kavanaugh was not much of a factor in people's voting at this point, except among activists.
+The poll shows a real lack of consensus on Kavanaugh, with Americans split on whether they would be more likely to vote for a candidate who supports him (31 percent) or opposes him (33 percent).

-He does seem to fire up conservatives slightly more than Democrats — 68 percent of Republicans say they're more likely to vote for a candidate who supports Kavanaugh, compared to 63 percent of Democrats who say they would vote someone who opposes him.
+He does seem to fire up conservatives slightly more than Democrats — 68 percent of Republicans say they're more likely to vote for a candidate who supports Kavanaugh, compared with 63 percent of Democrats who say they would vote someone who opposes him.

-"Americans don't see it [abortion] as a binary choice," said Barbara Carvalho, director of the Marist Poll.
+"Americans don't see it [abortion] as a binary choice," said Barbara Carvalho, director of The Marist Poll.
 "Most people are somewhere in the middle with the level of disagreement being on the level of restrictions that are also included. ...
 These middle positions are where most people are."